 When you have a missing tooth or a denture that hasn’t been properly fitted, you risk exposing your healthy teeth to disease that may be very difficult to treat.
-Missing teeth can have social and personal impacts.
+As mentioned before by our dentist, missing teeth can have social and personal impacts.
 You lose your confidence to smile, speak or and have nutritional impacts that affect your overall health.
 Bear in mind that foods that are higher in fat are usually easier to chew.
 Hence you can have negative impacts on your diet because of chewing problems.

 Implants over dentures